isomerpages/moe-bendemeersec/_resources/MOE FAS Application.md

 ---
 #### MOE Financial Assistance Scheme (FAS)

-The MOE Financial Assistance Scheme (FAS) for 2024 is now open for application.
-Please use the latest form which can be obtained from our school’s General Office or downloaded from the link below.
+The 2024 MOE Financial Assistance Scheme (FAS) is now accepting applications.
+Obtain the latest form from our school’s General Office or download [here](/files/Forparents/Moefas/2024_MOE_FAS_ApplicationForm.pdf).

 For more information on the MOE Financial Assistance Scheme (FAS), please refer to the MOE website <a target="_blank" href="https://www.moe.gov.sg/financial-matters/financial-assistance">here</a>.